CynthiaGodoy/react.js-portfolio/README.md

 ## Items Completed

-✅ Application contains a Header/Navbar, Content, and a Footer.

 ✅ The `Navbar` navigates to sections of the portfolio with the current section highlighted and appears on multiple pages.

-✅ Sections include: About Me, Portfolio, Contact, Resume.

-✅ The `About Me` section is the first page by default that includes a photo of the developer.
+✅ The `About Me` section includes a photo of the developer.
 The `Resume` button contains a downloadable resume and a list of developers proficiencies.

 ✅ The `Portfolio` section includes 6 of the developer's applications with links to both the deployed application and the GitHub Repositories.